Sean Bennett (gridiron football): 1999–2003

 On March 10, 1999, when some National Football League (NFL) scouts came to work out D'Wayne Bates and Barry Gardner, Bennett decided to join the workout.
 When he ran the 40-yard dash in 4.45 seconds, scouts were reportedly, "doing double-takes".

-Bennett was selected by the New York Giants in the fourth round of the 1999 National Football League Draft.
+Bennett was selected by the New York Giants in the fourth round of the 1999 NFL draft with the 112th overall pick.
 As a rookie in 1999, Bennett missed seven games due to a knee injury.
 After undergoing surgery on the knee, he missed all of the 2000 season.
 In 2001, New York expected Bennett to work in tandem with Tiki Barber but after suffering a hamstring injury, he was released on September 3, 2001.
 After multiple injuries to their running backs, the Giants became interested in re-signing Bennett but because of NFL rules they were unable to do so until January 2002.
 During this time period, he was offered contracts by the Philadelphia Eagles and Miami Dolphins but rejected both hoping to return to the Giants.
 He re-signed with the Giants on January 16, 2002.
 During the season, Bennett was returned to the wide receiver position he played in high school, due to multiple injuries suffered by the Giants players in that position.
 He was waived on December 4, 2002.

 On April 1, 2003, the New York Jets signed Bennett.
 He was released on August 23, 2003.